 - If they aren’t talking, try to find the root of the issue, gently guide them and allow them plenty of time to open up.

 - Holding the meeting at the end of the day may be best as it will allow the employee to leave immediately afterwards.

 - Be compassionate and focus on the company’s future expectations.

 A Business Journals article notes: “From coworkers who aren’t getting along to dress code violations to performance problems, you will inevitably be confronted with challenging employee relations issues.
 As a business leader, you need to be able to address these employee relations issues directly with respect and compassion, rather than ignoring the issue or avoiding direct confrontation.”
 If you are faced with having difficult employee conversations the keys are to be sensitive, handle the situation with a calm demeanor, and in a professional manner–if you do the results are usually positive and change occurs.
 Remember…the first step is opening up the lines of communication and listening.

 Communication often seems like a “no-brainer”.
-You have something to communicate and you just “do it”.
-But factor in multiple shifts or locations, off-site employees and a multigenerational workforce and you quickly learn that providing adequate communication to everyone you employ isn’t so easy. strategic HR, inc. has years of experience writing for a diverse workforce.
+You have something to say and you just “say it”.
+However hearing and listening are two different functions.
+HOW you communicate is often as important as WHAT you communicate when it comes to getting results! strategic HR, inc. has years of experience preparing communications for a variety of audiences and topics.
 Visit our Communications page to learn how we can assist you with various communication-based projects.